Class D !

 Huge power in small boxes, at last !

 Perhaps a little bold for many of the N88s still around are... dead.
-The slim-line box probably was too slim to hold all of these slick circuits.
+The slim-line box probably was too slim to hold all of these slick circuits, even if in fact a single diecast aluminium shell.

 The underlying technology inside the N88, however, showed the path we now use daily, digital Class D, as recently revived by Yamaha and Sharp !